4.4.1 Faculty Promotion and Tenure

 The promotion and tenure procedure is a parallel structure allowing for faculty proposal, evaluation and appeal, as well as administrative evaluation at each level of organization of the University.

 This document governs the University process of review at every level.
 Departments, units, and colleges may make additions to and clarifications of this document to address their special circumstances.
 These elaborations, which must be approved by the University Committee on Promotions and Tenure and by the Provost, will constitute the departmental document.

-Departmental documents should also include the procedure for choosing the departmental promotion and tenure committee and should specify required levels of achievement for each rank, such as excellence in research or teaching or in both.
-Faculty candidates for promotion and/or tenure will be evaluated based on the criteria in their department's approved promotion and tenure guidelines appropriately weighted for their workload for the period under review.
+Departmental documents should also include the procedure for choosing the departmental promotion and tenure committee and should specify what constitutes discipline- and departmental- specific standards within all areas of teaching, research/creative activities, and service in the context of assigned workload.
+Faculty candidates for promotion and/ or tenure will be evaluated based on the criteria in their department’s approved promotion and tenure guidelines.
 (Rev. 3/4/08; Rv.
-5/2016)
+5/2016) (Rev 3/5/19)

 The promotion steps appear in the chart below.

 The ultimate objectives of promotion policies at the University of Delaware are faculty excellence and procedural fairness.
 In order to preserve and enhance its reputation as an institution of higher education, the University must establish and maintain high standards of teaching, scholarly and artistic activity, and service.
 At the same time, it must treat each faculty member with decency and respect.
 Thus, these procedures seek to promote the individual's welfare and professional development while at the same time fostering the University's growth toward excellence.

 The process rests firmly on peer evaluations, for the faculty itself is best able to establish and apply promotion criteria.
 Furthermore, the promotion system recognizes the uniqueness of the disciplines that comprise the University faculty.
 Indeed, departments have the major responsibility for establishing and administering guidelines and making initial promotion and tenure recommendations.